JavaScript: Arrays — Array Methods

 2. index is the index of element.

-3. array holds a reference to arr.
+3. arr holds a reference to original array.

 Let's consider a quick example.